mirfatif/Fyrypt/README.md

 Configuration screen has 2 more views to manually add allowed and blocked domains.
 There's also an options on the Settings screen to auto download the blocked list (currently [this](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews-gambling-porn-social/hosts) and [this](https://raw.githubusercontent.com/jerryn70/GoodbyeAds/master/Hosts/GoodbyeAds.txt)).
 Learn more about the configuration [here](https://github.com/DNSCrypt/dnscrypt-proxy/blob/master/dnscrypt-proxy/example-dnscrypt-proxy.toml).

 In order to use `dnscrypt-proxy` as DNS resolver, Android's "Private DNS" feature must be disabled.
 You'll see a notification if it's enabled.

+You can also configure in the Settings:
+- Redirect or not the incoming traffic from Wi-Fi hotspot or USB tethering towards `dnscrypt-proxy`, and
+- Restart or not the `dnscrypt-proxy` process if the device remains offline for some time.

 ## Logs